 Refinements to the design have been minimal and are focused on meeting compliance for a range of sporting codes and the National Construction Code following recent changes.
-Whole of life factors have also been considered as part of the refinements to ensure the best value can be sought through both the construction and operation phases of the facility.
+Whole of life factors were also considered as part of the refinements to ensure the best value can be sought through both the construction and operation phases of the facility.